Defi-Project-list/daemons/frontend/README.md

-# Balrog - Frontend
+# Daemons - Frontend

-This folder contains the React frontend of Balrog.
+This folder contains the React frontend of Daemons.
 This is what most of the users will interact with.